neilbaldwin/chopt/readme.md

 **`-t `Threshold**

-This specifies the amplitude in dB at which CHOPT (SoX) determines that a sound has decayed to silence.
+This specifies the amplitude (as a percentage, 0.0 being silence) at which CHOPT (SoX) determines that a sound has decayed to silence.
 Higher values will result in low-level portions of transients being truncated too quickly.
 Lower values will result in less 'silence' removal from the source material.

-Default value is 0.5 (dB).
+Default value is 0.5 (%).

 ```
 chopt.sh -i "BD Chain 01.wav" -t 0.5